Getting Identification Help

 We've all seen a plant or animal and wondered what it was.
 Some of us even have an overwhelming need to know what species we've seen!
 If you can't put a name to it, how can you learn more?
 Hopefully the NatureSpot web site can help you with an identification.

 Our Species Library includes images and descriptions of most animals and plants you can find in Leicestershire and Rutland.
-If you know what type of animal or plant it is, use the menu on the right to go to the relevant page.
+If you know what type of animal or plant it is, use the menu on the home page to go to the relevant page.
 If you aren't sure then try the Species Library start page to see representative images for each group.
 Whilst looking for a visual match works well for most larger species, it isn't always reliable and especially not for invertebrates, fungi and many plants.
 Our Red/Amber/Green identification difficulty ratings provide a good guide to help you navigate around this issue.

-Click on the Identification & Recording menu link (top of your screen) to find links and references to a wide range of internet sites and publications that we think offer useful help with identifying species.
+Click on the Identification & Recording menu link (top of your screen) to find links and references to a wide range of internet sites and publications that offer useful help with identifying species.
 Check out our ID Resources pages that cover most wildlife groups.
-If you find any other useful sources, please contact us to let us know. if you you have discovered a rare or unusual species in Leicestershire or Rutland you may want to contact the relevant County Recorder.
+If you find any other useful sources, please contact us and let us know. if you you have discovered a rare or unusual species in Leicestershire or Rutland you may want to contact the relevant County Recorder.

 A good place to get identification help is the iSpot website where you can post your image and get advice on what it might be from other users.
 This doesn't guarantee that the ID is correct but it can be a very useful way to get started.